 Alarm for untimed events: You can set a silent alarm for an untimed event.
 In this case, the alarm triggers at the specified period of minutes, hours, or days before midnight (beginning) of the day of the untimed event.
-No audible alarm sounds for an untimed event; instead, the reminder message appears onscreen.
+When the alarm triggers, the reminder list displays the alarm message until you clear it.
+See "Reviewing Reminders" in this chapter for details.

 For example, you set an alarm for an untimed event that occurs on February 4th.
 If the alarm is set for 5 minutes, the reminder message appears at 11:55 PM on the night of February 3rd.
-The reminder remains onscreen until you turn on your handheld and tap OK to dismiss it.
+The reminder remains in the reminder list until you turn on your handheld and dismiss it.